Updated on September 6, 2022

 Cons of LASIK

-Here are some potential cons of LASIK:
+Here are some potential cons of LASIK surgery:

-Other common side effects of LASIK include glares or halos in your vision, especially at night.
+Other common side effects of LASIK include:

 Most side effects clear up within 48 hours.
 If they last longer, make an appointment with your eye surgeon.
 They can help you manage or, if necessary, treat side effects.

-This flap starts healing almost immediately after surgery.
-However, it can take a few weeks or a few months for the deep layers of the cornea to heal fully.
-During this time, it’s important not to rub your eyes or play any contact sports.
+However, it can take a few weeks or months for the deep layers of the cornea to heal fully.
+During this time, it’s important not to rub your eyes or play contact sports.

-Who is a Candidate for LASIK?
+Who Is a Candidate for LASIK?

 Here are 7 criteria that good candidates for LASIK should meet: